Custom systems

 A builder, not a services engagement.

-Pick a connection shape — OAuth 2.0, API key, JWT, or a custom auth flow written as a Function.
+Pick how it authenticates — OAuth 2.0, API key, bearer token, basic auth, or a custom header.
 Declare the entity schemas you want to sync.
-Map fields with the Owlie Expression Language.
-Fill in the behaviors that don't fit a config field with a Function.
+Write the read and write operations as Functions — one handler per operation, a few lines of TypeScript.
 Draft and edit in the product.
-Publish to go live.
-Roll back when you need to.
-AI assistance handles the boilerplate where the target system has public documentation.
+Publish a version to go live.
+AI assistance drafts the boilerplate where the target system has public documentation.

 Where config ends